Spain, Portugal & Morocco

 Group Size: Max 16

 Flamenco, Gaudi, tapas, beaches, history, and endless sunshine - Spain and Portugal are where it’s at.
-Explore the best of these two top European countries over 10 unforgettable days.
-From Gaudi’s colourful creations in Barcelona, to Seville’s Moorish masterpieces, Madrid’s cultural riches, the Algarve’s golden beaches, Lisbon’s characterful neighbourhoods, and more, it’s a jam-packed schedule with more experiences than you’ve had hot dinners!
-And with train transport between destinations, there’s no big coach tours in sight.
-Add on 6 days in magical Morocco to take your trip from a ten to an eleven.
+Explore the best of these two top European countries over 16 amazing days, from Madrid’s cultural riches and the Moorish masterpieces in Seville, to the Algarve’s golden beaches and Lisbon’s characterful neighbourhoods.
+Then mosey on over to magical Morocco, where Fez’s medieval tanneries, Marrakesh’s bustling souks, and the Rif Valley’s epic hiking trails will take your trip from a ten to an eleven.

 - Tickle your tastebuds with a tapas bar crawl in historic Granada